 It’s not that you two woke up one morning and decided that your romance is going downhill.
 Yes, you might have realized this all of a sudden, but the truth is that this is a process that has been eating your relationship alive for some time now.

 More so, nobody showed up at your doorstep and brought you and your significant other problems.
-You two are the ones who created this mess and you’re the only ones in charge of resolving it the best way you can.
+You two are the ones who created this mess and you’re the only ones in charge of resolving your toxic relationship the best way you can.

 Well, now is the time to identify the things that brought you here.
 Take some time to think and analyze your relationship to the core.